 Choose tattoo and piercing parlors carefully.
 Only use a licensed tattoo and piercing artist who follows appropriate sanitary procedures.
 A new, disposable needle and ink well should be used for each customer.
 If in doubt, inquire about their disposable products and sanitary procedures before getting a tattoo or piercing.

 Practice safe sex.
-It is rare for hepatitis C to be transmitted through sexual intercourse, but there is greater risk of getting hepatitis C if you have a sexually transmitted disease, HIV, multiple sex partners, or engages in rough sex.
+It is rare for hepatitis C to be transmitted through sexual intercourse, but there is greater risk of getting hepatitis C if you have a sexually transmitted disease, HIV, or multiple sex partners or if you engage in rough sex.

 How Hepatitis C Is Not Spread

-Hepatitis C is not spread by casual contact, kissing, hugging, breastfeeding, sharing eating utensils, coughing, or sneezing.
+Hepatitis C is not known to spread by casual contact, kissing, hugging, breastfeeding, sharing eating utensils, coughing, or sneezing.
+If a mom’s nipples are cracked and bleeding, she should temporarily stop nursing until her nipples have healed.
+Then she can resume nursing.

 Protecting the Blood Supply